C--Multiple Award IDIQ- Professional Fire Protection Engineering and Fire Protecti

 Quick Summary

 The Department of the Interior, National Park Service (NPS), through its CONOPS Strategic office, is soliciting qualifications for a Multiple Award Indefinite Delivery Indefinite Quantity (IDIQ) contract for Professional Fire Protection Engineering and Fire Protection Related Facility Management Services.
-This Total Small Business Set-Aside opportunity seeks qualified Architect-Engineer (A/E) firms to provide services nationwide.
-Proposals are due by April 23, 2026, at 1700 EDT.
+This opportunity is a Total Small Business Set-Aside.
+Responses are due by May 18, 2026.

 Opportunity Overview